Navalny's widow vows to continue his fight against the Kremlin and punish Putin for his death

 After the last verdict that handed him a 19-year term, Navalny said he understood he was “serving a life sentence, which is measured by the length of my life or the length of life of this regime.”

-His widow was in Brussels on Monday and is expected to meet with European Union foreign ministers and other EU officials.
+In Brussels on Monday, Navalny's widow met with European Union foreign ministers and other EU officials who were considering sanctions against Moscow over Navalny’s death.

 “By killing Alexei, Putin killed half of me, half of my heart and half of my soul,” Navalnaya said in a video statement.
 “But I still have the other half, and it tells me that I have no right to give up.
 I will continue the work of Alexei Navalny.”